The 2022 Orientation Leader Application is now open! Apply here. The application is due on Oct. 29 at 5 p.m

 The Office of New Student Orientation expects Orientation Leaders to:

 - Attend and actively participate in all trainings, Orientation sessions and other dates of service.

 - Assist with our initiatives and those of the university, including New Student Convocation, recruitment and move-in events.

-- Serve as a mentor and role model to incoming students.
+- Support and serve as a role model to incoming students.